Papua New Guinea

-- Building Capacity for Evidence-Based Sustainable Vector Surveillance and Control in the Pacific, implemented by James Cook University.
+- Pac Mossi, a program to build capacity for evidence-based sustainable vector surveillance and control in the Pacific, implemented by James Cook University.

 - Drug sensitive and resistant tuberculosis and zoonotic infections as causes of lymphadenitis in two provinces in PNG, a joint DFAT-ACIAR One Health research project led by the Burnet Institute